dreamlayers/netbsd-mopd/README.md

 ## Notes

+#### 802.3 transport issues

+I need to disable 802.3 transport using the `-4` switch.
+Otherwise, KA650 and VAXstation 3100 m38 start 802.3 transfers which fail.
+Both also make ordinary Ethernet transport requests, and those work.

 #### Conversion of files

 MOP loads files via packets which copy blocks of data to specific locations in memory, and then tells the system to start execution at a particular location.
 The clients know nothing about a.out or ELF, so the server needs to know how to load those files into client memory.